A Swift Fix for Nuclear Outbursts: Summary

 Given the increased detection rate of TDEs and other exotic transients in recent years, the UV remains a vital wavelength range for studying the transient universe.
 In particular, UV photometry is a powerful tool for probing the regions close to SMBHs as sources evolve.
 As more and more similar events are found, \swift will continue to be a key tool in understanding their high-energy emission.

-\acknowledgments We thank Christopher Kochanek for helpful discussions.
-J.H. and this work was supported by NASA award 80NSSC21K0136.
+\acknowledgments We thank the referee for helpful comments that have improved this paper.
+We also thank Christopher Kochanek for helpful discussions.
+J.T.H. and this work was supported by NASA award 80NSSC21K0136.
 Support for T.W.-S.H. was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51458.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 B.J.S is supported by NSF grants AST-1908952, AST-1920392, AST-1911074, and NASA award 80NSSC19K1717.

 Parts of this research were supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.

 This research has made use of the SVO Filter Profile Service (http://svo2.cab.inta-csic.es/theory/fps/) supported from the Spanish MINECO through grant AYA2017-84089.